 This way, the new platform roll-out is made easy and effortless, and your team can self-serve 90% of the time.

-Have a clear process in place to add 360 feedback to your reviews
+Have a clear process in place to add 360 degree feedback to your reviews

 The most important part of implementing 360-degree feedback is to get a clear process in place.
 Here are the steps you should follow to get one that’s as seamless as possible.